Skip to content

 Polina Kuzhir, University of Eastern Finland, Finland

-Low-dimensional materials electromagnetics, photonics, graphene, carbon nanotubes, Terahertz spectroscopy, microwave, metamaterials
+Low-dimensional electromagnetics, graphene, terahertz spectroscopy, microwave, metamaterials

 Ray LaPierre, McMaster University, Canada